Refine and Represent: Region-to-Object Representation Learning: Introduction

-\item \ours pretraining improves transfer performance in tasks such as object detection and instance segmentation on MS COCO ($+0.3$ AP\textsuperscript{mk}) as well as exceeding previous methods in PASCAL VOC ($+0.7$ mIOU) and Cityscapes ($+0.4$ mIOU) semantic segmentation. \ours further improves state-of-the-art unsupervised segmentation performance on Caltech-UCSD Birds 200-2011 (CUB-200-2011) by $+2.9$ mIoU \textit{despite not finetuning on CUB-200-2011}.
+\item \ours pretraining improves transfer performance from ImageNet in object detection and instance segmentation on MS COCO 1$\times$ ($+0.2$ AP\textsuperscript{bb}, $+0.3$ AP\textsuperscript{mk}) and 2$\times$ ($+0.9$ AP\textsuperscript{bb}, $+0.4$ AP\textsuperscript{mk}), and semantic segmentation for PASCAL VOC ($+1.3$ mIOU) and Cityscapes ($+0.3$ mIOU) when compared to previous methods.
+After pretraining on COCO, \ours outperforms earlier methods by $+1.9$ mIOU for PASCAL VOC and $+2.4$ mIOU for Cityscapes.
+Additionally, \ours further improves state-of-the-art unsupervised segmentation performance on Caltech-UCSD Birds 200-2011 (CUB-200-2011) by $+3.3$ mIOU \textit{despite not finetuning on CUB-200-2011}.

 \end{itemize}